 II.2.5.
 Ken Yueh, Electrical Power Research Institute Fuel Fragmentation, Dispersal and Consequence Evaluation

-IAEA Technical Meeting Safety and Performance in the Development and Qualification of High Burnup Nuclear Fuels for Water-cooled Reactors

-Nov 15-18, 2022
+Ken Yueh

-Nuclear fuel pellet is known to be susceptible to fragmentation when subjected to temperature transients where the temperature profile within the fuel pellet departs from the previous thermal equilibrium.
+Electrical Power Research InstituteNuclear fuel pellet is known to be susceptible to fragmentation when subjected to temperature transients where the temperature profile within the fuel pellet departs from the previous thermal equilibrium.
 Fresh or low burnup fuel pellets typically fragment into few large pieces due to thermal stress on initial powering up or under transient conditions.
 Recent tests of high burnup fuel showed fine fragmentation, beyond thermal fracturing, is possible without exposure to extreme temperatures, e.g., below 1273°C [1].
 The fine fuel fragmentation is typically not an issue for current fuel designs since most plants operate high burnup fuel at power sufficiently low to preclude fuel cladding burst.
 However, the industry’s desire for higher burnup and greater fuel utilization requires operation of high burnup fuel at high power and thus fuel rod bursts and release of fuel fragment is possible.
 In order to assess potential consequences of fuel fragments release from burst of high burnup fuel rods, it is necessary to determine the number of burst rods, extent of fuel release from each rod, and under high steam flow conditions, how the fuel disperses in the fuel assembly, the reactor coolant system (RCS) and containment.

 An 18-month high burnup core design with peak rod average burnup of ~75 GWd/MTU was used to evaluate high burnup fuel rods burst potential.
 The evaluation showed very high rod internal pressure at end of life (EOL), significantly exceeds the system pressure.
 This significantly changes how the cladding balloons.
 Lower burnup core designs that operate intermediate high burnup fuel at lower power releases less fission gas during operation.
 During the initial temperature ramp from stored energy in a LOCA, the rod pressure is typically low enough that the cladding does not creep out prior to RCS depressurization.
 The pressure inside a high burnup rod is sufficiently high to overcome the pre-depressurization system pressure and plastically deforms the cladding.
 This sets up the condition that potentially determines how the cladding balloons later in the transient since the portion that experiences plastic deformation would creep preferentially.
 Burst assessment using criteria/data documented in references [2,3] suggests high burnup rods operating above the core average power may burst and thus, depending on the core design, significant mass could be released.